“The five types of gynecologic cancers are

 Types

-In Gynecologic Cancer Basics the (United States) Foundation for Women’s Cancers note:
+In Basics the (United States) Foundation for Women’s Cancers note:

-- “Abnormal vaginal bleeding or discharge is common on all gynecologic cancers except vulvar cancer.
+- “Abnormal vaginal bleeding or discharge is common for all gynecologic cancers except vulvar cancer

 - Itching, burning, pain, or tenderness of the vulva, and changes in vulva color or skin, such as a rash, sores, or warts, are found only in vulvar cancer”.8